ka-moamoa/Practical_SMFC_Design_Guide/README.md

 # Soil-Powered Computing:🌱 <br> The Engineer's Guide to _Practical_ SMFC Design⚙️
 This is the official repository for practical soil-powered computing.
+See our full paper [here](https://doi.org/10.1145/3631410).

 <p align="center">
   <img src="./doc-images/MFC_Figure.png"/>